-After years of promise, AI tools for lawyers have reached a tipping point.
-Large language models like GPT-4 and Claude have enabled a new generation of legal technology that can actually understand context, synthesize information, and produce useful work product.
+After years of promise, AI tools for lawyers have finally become practical.
+Large language models like GPT-4 and Claude power a new wave of legal technology that can understand context, pull together information, and produce useful work product.

-But "useful" doesn't mean "reliable without oversight."
-The lawyers who have been sanctioned for submitting AI-generated briefs with fake citations serve as a warning: these tools amplify human capability, they don't replace human judgment.
+But "useful" doesn't mean "reliable without review."
+The lawyers who got sanctioned for submitting AI-generated briefs with made-up citations are a warning: these tools amplify what you can do, but they don't replace your judgment.

-The firms seeing the most success treat AI as a skilled but inexperienced associate—capable of producing a solid first draft, but requiring supervision and correction.
-Used this way, AI can dramatically increase throughput without sacrificing quality.
+The firms getting the best results treat AI like a capable but green associate: good for a solid first draft, but needs supervision and correction.
+Used that way, AI can seriously boost output without sacrificing quality.

 Here's a breakdown of the leading AI tools across key legal functions.